-NASCAR confirmed Friday that Edwards hadn’t been issued a licensed yet this year.
+NASCAR confirmed Friday that Edwards hadn’t been issued a license yet this year.

 Suarez said the team hadn’t discussed whether Edwards might take some laps in his car.
 “I don’t even think he has a license anymore,” Suarez said, adding with a smile.
 “I don’t even know how that (would) work.
 Honestly, we didn’t think about it.
 Definitely, he’s going to be here to help.”

 Edwards flew his Cessna in Friday morning from his home of Columbia, Mo., where he lives with his wife and two young children.
 He deflected questions about how things were going at home.
 “You know I don’t talk about them, but everything’s been going really well,” he said.
 “I’m really, really grateful to have made the decision I made.”

 Edwards, who has been using his plane to ferry medical patients who can’t fly commercial, said he could leave “at any minute” but might stick around through Saturday’s practices.

 “Whenever they say they’re done with me, I’ll take off,” he said.